TharuSenevirathne/Thread/README.md

 # 🧵 Thread in Java

 A Thread in Java is a unit of execution within a program.
 It allows multiple operations to run at the same time, which is known as multithreading.
-This improves performance and responsiveness, especially in applications that perform many tasks or handle multiple users. <br><br>
+This improves performance and responsiveness, especially in applications that perform many tasks or handle multiple users. <br>

 ✅ Why Use Threads? <br>
 - To perform multiple tasks simultaneously